EXPERIENCED FAMILY LAW ORDER MODIFICATIONS LAWYER

-If you need to modify a post-decree family law or divorce order issued by the court because of a substantial change in circumstances, then contact the experienced family law attorneys at Mills, Mills & Anderson.
+If you need to modify a post-decree family law or divorce order issued by the court because of a substantial change in circumstances, then contact the experienced family law attorneys at Mills & Anderson.
 We represent clients throughout Clark County, including Las Vegas, Henderson and North Las Vegas, Nevada.
 Call (702) 386-0030 today to schedule a consultation to talk with an experienced attorney about the particular facts of your case.

 Process to Modify a Divorce Order in Las Vegas, NV

 Although the court expects the parties to try to work out their problems out of court, the court knows that sometimes it becomes necessary to modify an order after a substantial change in circumstances.
 If the parties can agree on the modification that needs to be made then a divorce attorney can prepare a stipulation and proposed order for the court’s consideration.

 If the parties cannot agree, it might be helpful to go to mediation to try and resolve the issues without going back to court for a contested evidentiary hearing.
 As a last alternative, the parties can ask the court to resolve any changes that should be made to the orders entered when the divorce was finalized.

 The first step in the process of filing a “Motion to Modify” the previously entered order.
 The motion tells the court what the order currently says, the change in circumstances since that order was entered, and the proposed changes that should be made.
 A motion to modify an issue decided in the divorce can be filed by either spouse.
 So either the husband or wife or the plaintiff or defendant can file the motion to modify a prior order.